viplix3/YOLO/README.md

 ### This is an implementation of YOLOv3 in tensorflow.
 Although this can work for other variants of YOLO as well with minute changes.
 ### [YAD2K](https://github.com/allanzelener/YAD2K) and [darknet](https://github.com/pjreddie/darknet) has been a great help.
+### And obviously [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for this beautiful README

 ## TODO
 ------